Safety Programs and Training

 Potential Fatal Occurrences

 Reporting and investigating PFOs is a critical part of preventing fatalities, as it allows for the sharing of information and enables us to learn from each other and implement changes based on the recommendations.
 We define PFOs as near-miss incidents or violations of our life-saving rules that had the potential to result in a fatal occurrence.
-Preventing such incidents is critical in achieving our number one objective: Zero Fatalities.
+Preventing such incidents is critical to achieving our number one objective: Zero Fatalities.

 - Working at heights